Making Kiding-Kiding for Funeral Decoration

 Leave your comment and share this article, should you find it is informative.

-Founder of Elite Spa & Salon Bali and Soapyme Organic who has interest for natural beauty treatment, natural herbal remedy, natural and organic product,hand made product, ecogreen policy, back to nature campaign, no animal testing product campaign, social works, up cycling and recycling, DIY, interior design,sewing and craft ideas.
+I also have interest in natural beauty treatment, natural herbal remedy, natural and organic product,hand made product, ecogreen policy, back to nature campaign, no animal testing product campaign, social works, up cycling and recycling, DIY, interior design, sewing and craft ideas.

-Recently starting build up her website www.yosintaparuruk.com, which is focusing on Toraja Culture, her hometown culture.
-And her youtube: Yosinta Paruruk
+Recently started to build up my website www.yosintaparuruk.com, which is focusing on Toraja Culture, my hometown culture and stories about my life in Dubai.
+My youtube: Yosinta Paruruk

-To know more about her recent activities and ideas, please visit her
+To know more about my recent activities and ideas, please visit my website: www.yosintaparuruk.com

 Latest posts by yosintaparuruk (see all)